 How To Get Started With Facebook Ads

 Targeting aims to bring together:

 - Your marketing goals

 - Your audience’s behavior

 To help you create a campaign that speaks directly to the customers you want to reach.
 In this section, we will discuss each of the options open to you and what they do.

-The Facebook pixel is an analytics tool that allows you to measure the effectiveness of your advertising by understanding the actions people take on your website.
+The Meta Pixel is an analytics tool that allows you to measure the effectiveness of your advertising by understanding the actions people take on your website.

-To set up a Facebook pixel, you will need to:
+To set up a Meta Pixel, you will need to: